 7 STEPS TO EASE BREXIT ANXIETY

-1. Understanding your physical symptoms (above) will reassure you that your body is trying to protect you and not working against you.
+- Understanding your physical symptoms (above) will reassure you that your body is trying to protect you and not working against you

-2. Knowing that ‘uncertainty’ is a significant trigger to your symptoms, assure yourself of the aspects of certainty you do have in your life, such as family, friends, a work contract, a skill you posses, physical capabilities etc.
+- Knowing that ‘uncertainty’ is a significant trigger to your symptoms, assure yourself of the aspects of certainty you do have in your life.
+Such as family, friends, a work contract, a skill you posses, physical capabilities etc.

-4. Try mindfulness, yoga, deep breathing or meditation.
+- Try mindfulness, yoga, deep breathing or meditation

-5. Look at ways to naturally produce the brains feel good hormones such as serotonin and dopamine through exercise, listening to music, decreasing sugar, decreasing stimulants such as coffee, getting some love action, a massage, some sunshine and laughter.
+- Look at ways to naturally produce the brains feel-good hormones, such as serotonin and dopamine.
+Through exercise, listening to music, decreasing sugar, decreasing stimulants such as coffee.
+Getting some love action, a massage, some sunshine and laughter

-6. Surround yourself with positive and fun family and friends.
+- Surround yourself with positive and fun family and friends

-• The leave process will take up to two years allowing action by our government and a long period of transition
+- Remind yourself of the certainties we have been given, such as: • The ‘leave’ process will take up to two years allowing action by our government and a long period of transition

 • We have a good relationship with the USA, a world superpower who we can now commence trading with directly